Interest rate calculator

 Copy link to sectionTo use our interest rate calculator, follow these steps:

-- Enter the initial amount of money (either an amount you have loaned or an amount you’ve saved).
+- Enter Principal Amount: Input the initial amount of money you are investing.

 How the interest rate calculator works